Hammerhead (The Offspring song): Video

 The music video was directed by Teqtonik and debuted on IGN's website on June 9, 2008.
 The video alternates between the perspectives of the deluded shooter (who believes that he is a soldier) and that of the real world, often blending the two together.
 For instance, two children are shown tossing a "bomb" between one another, presumably simply a ball, while birds take the image of stealth fighters, and the shooter is consistently accompanied by the warped image of a military commander, presumably a personification of his military delusion.

 Reception

 Reaction to the song has been generally positive.
-Describing it as a 'good harbinger' to base the album off of, Michael Roffman of Consequence of Sound also said that the song 'works lyrically', and that 'Holland hasn't sounded quite this sincere since the very best Americana had to offer'.
+Describing it as a 'good harbinger' to base the album on, Michael Roffman of Consequence of Sound also said that the song 'works lyrically', and that 'Holland hasn't sounded quite this sincere since the very best Americana had to offer'.
 Richard Cromelin of the Los Angeles Times also claimed that "Hammerhead" had the strongest lyrics of the album, and The Dreaded Press praised the song's 'hard-hitting drums' and Dexter's 'urgent howling' giving a 'surprisingly fresh' result.
 However, Chris Fallon of AbsolutePunk.net claimed that it was too long and Roffman later commented that 'uninspired riffs' resulted in a lack of enthusiasm from the song.